amrElroumy/Parallelized-Game-of-Life/readme.md

-# Conways' Game of Life
+# Parallelized Conway's Game of Life

+Implemented using MPI and OMP.

 ## Rules